danielfett/draft-dpop/main.md

 Binding [@I-D.ietf-oauth-token-binding] (see also (#Token_Replay) and (#request_integrity)).
 TLS-based mechanisms can leverage a tight integration between the TLS layer and the application layer to achieve a very high level of message integrity and replay protection.
-Therefore, it is RECOMMENDED to prefer TLS-based methods over DPoP if such methods are suitable for the scenario at hand.

 ## DPoP Proof Replay {#Token_Replay}